Forest Foresight

 What's the problem?

 Forests are the home to three quarters of all life on land.
 Unfortunately, times are tough for many forest areas.
-Every minute, 30 soccer fields of forest disappear, and deforestation is therefore the biggest threat to existing forests.
+Every minute, 16 football fields of forest disappear, and deforestation is therefore the biggest threat to existing forests.
 The biggest cause of deforestation is making way for agriculture and cattle breeding.
 In addition, forests are destroyed for the construction of palm oil plantations, the paper industry and mining, for example.
 All over the world people and animals lose their habitat this way.

 -